 1. “Local Whittle Memory Parameter Estimation of Long Memory Process in the Presence of Low Frequency Contaminations,” (Job Market Paper) (Jie Hou and Pierre Perron), Journal of Econometrics 182 (2014) 309–328 Download

-We propose a modified local-Whittle estimator of the memory parameter of a long memory time series process which has good properties under an almost complete collection of contamination processes that have been discussed in the literature, mostly separately.
+Abstract: We propose a modified local-Whittle estimator of the memory parameter of a long memory time series process which has good properties under an almost complete collection of contamination processes that have been discussed in the literature, mostly separately.
 These contaminations include processes whose spectral density functions dominate at low frequencies such as random level shifts, deterministic level shifts and deterministic trends.
 We show that our modified estimator has the usual asymptotic distribution applicable for the standard local Whittle estimator in the absence of such contaminations.
-We also show how the estimator can be modified to further account for short memory dynamics and additive noise.
-Through extensive simulations, we show that the proposed estimator has substantial efficiency gains compared to existing semi parametric estimators and still remain valid for cases where the current estimators fail to apply.
-We analyze the effects of bandwidth selection on the performance of the estimators under different contaminations and the tradeoffs between bias and RMSE among those estimators.
-We recommend general rules to select the bandwidth and the exact form of the estimator in order to minimize the bias and RMSE.
+We also show how the estimator can be modified to further account for additive noise and that our modification for low frequency contamination reduces the bias due to short-memory dynamics.
+Through extensive simulations, we show that the proposed estimator provides substantial efficiency gains compared to existing semiparametric estimators in the presence of contaminations, with little loss of efficiency when these are absent.

 Work in Progress

 1.“Using Interactive Effects Factor Analysis to Improve the Berry, Levinsohn and Pakes (1995) model used in industrial organization”